Visitors, volunteers and students on placement policy

 1. Scope

-This policy applies to children, families, and staff of Early Learning Victoria centres.
-This includes visitors, volunteers, students on placement and contractors or labour hire employees of Early Learning Victoria.
+This policy applies to children, families and staff of Early Learning Victoria centres.
+This includes visitors, volunteers, students on placement and contractors or labour-hire employees of Early Learning Victoria.

 2. Policy statement

-Early Learning Victoria values the participation of visitors, volunteers and students on placement in our centres.
-Early Learning Victoria aims to provide volunteers and students with opportunities to develop their practical skills and advance their career and to give children opportunities to connect with their local community.
+Early Learning Victoria aims to help volunteers and students build practical skills and advance their careers.
+Their involvement can also give children chances to connect with their local community.

 2.1 Requirements

-Under the Education and Care Services National Law Act 2010 (the National Law) and Education and Care Services National Regulations 2011 (the Regulations), Early Learning Victoria will ensure that volunteers and students:
+Early Learning Victoria must follow the Education and Care Services National Law Act 2010(the National Law) and Education and Care Servies National Regulations 2011 (the Regulations).

-• complete the necessary induction processes and understand their responsibilities when starting at an Early Learning Victoria centre
+• understand their responsibilities when starting at an Early Learning Victoria centre

 • are never included in the ratio of adults to children.

-• VPS Code of Conduct
+• the VPS code of conduct

 • the National Law and Regulations